BGCG/project2/README.md

 ## Debugging ##

-My quiz background image wasn't appearing intially - I found removal of the intial '/' in the path in the url() in the background image selector in the css code solved this issue.
-Further troubleshooting of bugs will be discussed in the 'troubleshotting and optimisation' in the testing section.
+My quiz background image wasn't appearing initially - I found removal of the initial '/' in the path in the url() in the background image selector in the css code solved this issue.
+Further troubleshooting of bugs will be discussed in the 'troubleshooting and optimisation' section in the testing section.

 ## Deployment ##

 This site is hosted on GitHub pages by adhering to the following steps;

-* Go to settings in project repositry
+* Go to settings in project repository
 * Click on pages
 * Set branch to 'main'